HOME · SITEMAP · CONTACT US · TRANSLATE

 Transferring to Yoe Nation?
 See link below for Cameron I.S.D Transfer Application!

 - To remember the importance J.L.
 Callaway (10/20/14 to 9/23/02) and Bonnelle Callaway (9/27/12 to

 - To create better people, a better school and a better community.

 - To provide C.H.
-Yoe High School graduates opportunities to realize their potential through continuing
+Yoe High School graduates opportunities to realize their potential through continuing education.

 - Must have attended C.H.
 Yoe High School for at least 2 years.

 - Must be graduating in the Spring of the current year.

 - Must provide a brief written statement as to how any funds received will be utilized to enhance their future, with their application.

 - Must meet at least a 90% attendance standard as established by CISD policy.

 - Must have no serious disciplinary referrals.
 Examples include violence, vandalism, and possession of